Stuffed Twice-Baked Potatoes with Bacon

 1/2 cup chopped green onions

-2/3 cup cooked crumbled bacon (about 10 strips of bacon)
+2/3 cup cooked crumbled bacon (10 strips of regular bacon or 5 thick strips)

 1 cup sour cream